March 22, 2012

 • Gathering around the Haft-Seen Table: At the exact time of the vernal equinox, gather around your beautiful haft seen table with your children in their new outfits and celebrate the arrival of the new year and the rejuvenation of nature.

-• Nowruz Lunch or Dinner: The traditional Nowruz menu includes sabzi polow mahi, sabzi polowmahi, kookoo/kuku sabzi, reshteh polow.
+• Nowruz Lunch or Dinner: The traditional Nowruz menu includes sabzi polow mahi, sabzi polowmahi, kookoo/kuku sabzi, and reshteh polow.

 After the Sal-Tahvil

-• Did o Bazdid: During the 13 days of Nowruz celebration it is customary to visit your close family members and relatives starting with the eldest and the closest and they too visit you back in your home.
-Have your fruit platter, ajil, sweets and freshly brewed tea ready!
+• Did o Bazdid: During the 13 days of Nowruz celebration, it is customary to visit your close family members and relatives starting with the eldest and the closest, and they too visit you back in your home.
+Have your fruit platter, ajil, sweets, and freshly brewed tea ready!

 • Sizdah Bedar: Spending a day outdoors on the 13th day of Farvardin (the first month of the Iranian solar calendar) with family and friends to get rid of bad luck.
-Please see the following link on sizdah bedar.
+Please see the following link on Sizdah Bedar.

 Sabzeh: Representing rebirth and fertility.